ppriyankuu/doc/ETH.md

     - Executing functions in a Contract Account requires gas (paid in ETH).
 The gas fee is paid by the EOA initiating the transaction.
 If a contract function calls other contracts, it may use even more gas, and the EOA initiating the transaction covers this cost.
 6. Permanent Deployment
     - Once a smart contract is deployed to the Ethereum blockchain, it’s immutable—meaning it can’t be modified or deleted.
 This ensures that the contract’s rules remain consistent, but it also means that any mistakes in the code are permanent.

+Think of a Contract Account as a "robot" that operates according to specific set of intructions (its code) and can only take actions when someone interacts with it.
+Once set up, it follows its code without any need for human intervention, making it a powerful tool for automating transactions and other tasks on Ethereum.

+This immutability and automation enable Contract Accounts to power decentralised applications (dApps) on Ethereum, where they execute tasks without needing human control, making transactions and interactions transparent and predictable.